AliPakzad/Life-Expectancy-and-GDP/README.md

 Type the following into the command line: jupyter notebook This should open a browser tab.
 Click on life_expectancy_gdp.ipynb in the browser tab.
 This will open up your Jupyter Notebook.

-2.Setting up your Git Repository
+2. Setting up your Git Repository
 Create a new Git repository for this project.

 Hint: